Astronomy Essentials

 Thus, the Leonid meteors – like meteors in all annual showers – will appear in all parts of the sky.

-Etchings of meteors as streaks in the sky over Niagara Falls and a scene with people looking up at meteors.
+Hundreds of meteors as streaks in the sky over Niagara Falls, and people looking up at meteors.

 Old woodcuts depicting the 1833 Leonid meteor storm known as “the night the stars fell.”
-Image via Wikimedia (public domain).
+Image via Wikimedia Commons.

 A history of meteor storms